 - People with chronic kidney disease undergoing dialysis; and

 - People who are immunocompromised.

 Although the CDC issued guidelines requesting these groups of people to stay home, many states are opening back up for business.
-This means that your employer could require you to come back to work even if you are on the high-risk list.
-Many employees are scared but are returning to work for fear of being fired or appearing uncommitted to their jobs.
+This means that your employer could require you to return to work even if you are on the high-risk list.
+Many employees are scared but return to work, fearing being fired or appearing uncommitted to their jobs.
 Isolation has also become an accelerator for people who are already suffering from depression.

 Signs You Are Stressed Out

 It may be hard to spot the signs that you are stressed and headed for burnout when you are exhausted and consumed by your job.
 Here are some signs to look for: